Part Repayment, Part Interest Only Mortgages Explained

 If you think this is a model you’d like to explore and potentially apply for, these steps will get you off to a good start:

-This will help you to determine what ratio of repayment to interest-only works best for you.
-It’ll give you an idea of what your monthly repayment could look like.
-While this is something that would be finalised with a lender, it’s good to have an idea before applying.
+This will help you determine what repayment-to-interest-only ratio works best for you and give you an idea of your monthly repayment.
+While this would be finalised with a lender, it’s good to have an idea before applying.

 We're so confident in our service, we guarantee it.